valentina-di-vincenzo/QT-PigGame/README.md

 # QT-PigGame
-Dice game written in QT.
-This is my first QT Desktop App, to grasp the basic concepts and get comfortable with the software.
+Dice game written in QT using QT Creator.
+This is my first QT MacOS Desktop App, to grasp the basic concepts and get comfortable with the software.

 ## UI